Human-Lambdas/human-lambdas/README.md

 {"description": "This is the new updated description of an existing workflow"}
 ```
 Remember you will only have permission to retrieve and update the workflows which are part of your organization.

-## Retrieve and UpdateTask

-To retrieve a task you can either call a `GET` to the endpoint `/orgs/<org-id>/workflows/<workflow-id>/tasks/next/` and this will give a incomplete task.

-Another way is to retrieve a specific task and that is by doing a `GET` to the endpoint `/orgs/<org-id>/workflows/<workflow-id>/tasks/<task-id>`, if you do a `PATCH` to this endpoint you will be able to update the task.
-You will only be able to update the output.